CtrlK

 Workflow Clarity

 The three-step workflow (decompose → invoke → synthesize) is clearly sequenced, but there are no validation checkpoints or error handling.
-What happens if a subagent returns no results, times out, or returns conflicting information?
-For a multi-agent orchestration task, missing feedback loops and error recovery caps this at 2.
+What happens if a sub-agent fails or returns no results?
+There's no feedback loop for retrying failed searches or handling partial results, which is important for a multi-agent orchestration task.

 2 / 3